Thousands of veterans deluge VA with claims for toxic exposure benefits, health care - NewsBreak

 “We are encouraged by the energy in the initial roll-out of the new law by VA Secretary McDonough and his team, as well as the commitment to oversight by the House and Senate Veterans Committees,” he said.
 “All parties, including VSOs, must make every effort to inform veterans of their new benefits.”

-The post Thousands of veterans deluge VA with claims for toxic exposure benefits, health care appeared first on Arizona Mirror .
+The post Thousands of veterans deluge VA with claims for toxic exposure benefits, health care appeared first on Pennsylvania Capital-Star .

 Comments / 0